Materials Science Ph.D.

 All students must meet the Requirements for the Doctor of Philosophy Degree

-The Materials Science Ph.D. leads to a degree in five years.
+The Materials Science Ph.D. leads to a degree in 5 years.
 Students must engage in research and defend a dissertation.
-Successful completion of a comprehensive exam within the first two years of the program is required.
+Successful completion of a comprehensive exam within the first 2 years of the program is required.